 The second largest of the Fuji Five Lakes, Lake Kawaguchi is located near the southern Yamanashi Prefecture and close to Mount Fuji.
 It is known to be the second largest in terms of total surface area and is the lowest elevation of the lakes.
-Lake Kawaguchi also situated within the borders of the Fuji-Hakone-Izu National Park and is recognized on the World Heritage List included as part of the Fujisan Cultural site.
+Lake Kawaguchi is also situated within the borders of the Fuji-Hakone-Izu National Park and is recognized on the World Heritage List included as part of the Fujisan Cultural site.

 The area around Lake Kawaguchi is also recognized as a popular resort town attracting both locals and tourists to the many hotels and lakeside resorts in the area.
 This area is also known for camping and watersports on the lake attracting many travelers.
-For those visitors who are interested in hiking Mount Fuji, it is easy to access via Lake Kawaguchi and the area is generally used a meeting hub – particularly in the summer months when it is ideal to hike and climb Mount Fuji.
+For those visitors who are interested in hiking Mount Fuji, it is easy to access via Lake Kawaguchi and the area is generally used as a meeting hub – particularly in the summer months when it is ideal to hike and climb Mount Fuji.

 What to do at Lake Kawaguchi

 Due to its close proximity and easy accessibility, Lake Kawaguchi is one of the most popular lakes out of the Fuji Five Lakes among tourists.
 There are a wide array of attractions in the area including hot spring baths, a large amusement park, and several museums.
 The area is filled with options making it a wonderful place to spend some time in nature away from the city.